 For a truly unique dining experience, be sure to check out Mama McDonough’s Irish Pub at the Keene airport.
 Enjoy a pint and some lunch and maybe you’ll be lucky enough to catch a Black Hawk take a practice landing.

-Be sure to check out the Greater Keene and Peterborough Chamber’s video guide to over 20 restaurants and their best dishes in the area.
+For more dining details, check out this post or the The Greater Monadnock Collaborative’s video guide to over 20 restaurants and their best dishes in the area.
 You’ll definitely end up wanting to extend your stay!